petterhoel/blog/docs/blog/scanner-or-person-part-1.md

 ```

 #### Update values

 We collect whatever is collected in the buffer as a string and announce that value to the world.
 Announcing was handled in an external service in our application.
 Basically a simple store that exposed new scanner values.
 The components that would care about new scanner values would not know about our `ScannerService` or how the values was collected.
 They would just ask `ScannerValueServie` to feed them most recent values.
-In other words `ScannerValueServie` was a slim proxy resposible for delivering new values.
-In our app this was impemented using [RXJS](https://github.com/Reactive-Extensions/RxJS) with [Observables](https://rxjs.dev/guide/observable) and [BehaviorSubject](https://www.learnrxjs.io/learn-rxjs/subjects/behaviorsubject).
+In other words `ScannerValueServie` was a slim proxy responsible for delivering new values.
+In our app this was implemented using [RXJS](https://github.com/Reactive-Extensions/RxJS) with [Observables](https://rxjs.dev/guide/observable) and [BehaviorSubject](https://www.learnrxjs.io/learn-rxjs/subjects/behaviorsubject).

 ``` ts
 private updateValues(): void {